-More than one in three American workers freelanced last year, according to the fifth annual “Freelancing in America” study from Upwork and Freelancers Union.
-But that doesn’t mean that every freelancer – 56.7 million in the U.S., according to these statistics – worked for themselves full-time.
+More than one in four American workers in every generation, from Baby Boomers to Gen Z, is freelancing, according to the sixth annual “Freelancing in America” study from Upwork and Freelancers Union.
+But that doesn’t mean that every freelancer—57 million in the U.S., according to the report—worked for themselves full-time.

 To decide whether to make the leap, ask yourself these questions first.